jpane24/OVtool/README.md

     #> [1] "92% Done!"
     #> [1] "100% Done!"

-The number of repetitions needed for simulating the unobserved confounder in this example is greater in the ATT setting than the ATE setting.
-Even once we observe our graphical results from 200 repetitions, the contours do not look smooth.
-We recommend calling the `OVtool::add_reps` function and specifying `more_reps` to the number of additional simulations of the unobserved confounder you desire.
+We have found that the number of repetitions needed in the ATT setting is greater than in the ATE setting.
+Once we observe our graphical results, if the contours do not look smooth, we recommend calling `OVtool::add_reps` and specifying `more_reps` to the number of additional simulations of the unobserved confounder you desire.

 ``` r
 plot.ov(ovtool_results_twang_att, print_graphic = "1", col = "bw")